angular/angular/aio/content/guide/reactive-forms.md

 ## Advanced usage with form arrays

 A `FormArray` is an alternative to a `FormGroup` that allows you to manage any number of unnamed controls.
 As with `FormGroup` instances, you can dynamically insert and remove controls from a `FormArray`, and its value and validation status is calculated from its child controls.
 However, you don't need to define a slot for each control by name, so this is a great option if you don't know the number of child values in advance.
-The following example shows you how to manage _aliases_ in the `ProfileEditor`.
+The following example shows you how to manage an array of _aliases_ in the `ProfileEditor`.

-Add an array of aliases to the `ProfileEditor` form component.

 ### Import the `FormArray`